 Now, there are also some big risks or disadvantages to short selling.

 The biggest risk is that your losses are not limited.
 You can lose an unlimited amount of money!
 With a long position, you cannot lose more than the value of your stocks.
 But with a short position, you can lose several times the value of your stocks.
-For instance, if you short a stock worth 1 USD and have to buy it back at 9 USD, you have lost 8 USD per share, 8 times more than the share’s original value!
+For instance, if you short a stock worth 1 USD and have to buy it back at 9 USD, you have lost 8 USD per share, eight times more than its original value!
 You can lose a ton of money if it goes wrong.

 As you can see, there are some significant risks to short selling.